This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 A Closer Look

 The map thus embraces Thailand, Burma, and Vietnam, reaching from the tip of the Malay Peninsula to the Himalayas in the north.
 The river Ganges is clearly shown and named.
-The region of Aurea chersonensis (the Malay Peninsula, possibly inclusive of Sumatra) and Aurea regio (Burma, generally) speak to the allure the region held to European armchair explorers (Aurea = Golden.).
+The region of Aurea chersonensis (the Malay Peninsula, possibly inclusive of Sumatra) and Aurea Regio (Burma) speak to the allure the region held to European armchair explorers (Aurea = Golden.).
 The map portrays two bodies of water, both with an array of named islands: the Indian Ocean (Mare Indicum) and the Sinus Magnus (the Great Bay).
 Beyond the Great Bay to the east is another coastline: this, according to Ptolemy's geography, was China.

 Cartographic Context

 Ptolemy considered the Indian Ocean to be an inland sea, with the southern part of Africa continuing eastward to meet China beyond the Malay peninsula.
 The Sinus Magnus was the body of water enclosed by Malay Peninsula and the landmass encircling the whole of the Indian Ocean.
 Certainly, the modern maps included in Münster's edition of Ptolemy showed that he well understood that such a 'land bridge' between Africa and China did not exist.
-Geographia, however, was firstly a definitive edition of an ancient geographical text, and so Münster's sixteenth-century maps shared a binding with maps like this one which reflected second-century geographical knowledge.
+Geographia, however, was firstly a definitive edition of an ancient geographical text, and so Münster's sixteenth-century maps shared a binding with maps like this one, which reflected second-century geographical knowledge.
 Münster was not the only late Renaissance geographer to publish Ptolemy's work: the ancient maps in this edition were largely derived from the editions printed by Martin Waldseemüller in 1513, and those printed in Ulm in 1482 and 1486.
 The contemporary maps that accompanied them, however, were groundbreaking.
 The number of 'firsts' that appeared in Münster is impressive; and at least four editions of his Ptolemy were published before his death.
 Many of the maps in it were reprised in his masterwork, the Cosmographia, but the Ptolemaic area maps were not among them.
-Consequently, they are scarcer than many of Münster's maps surviving to the market.
+Consequently, they are scarcer than many of Münster's other maps.

 A Decorative Work